 Former Principal Conservation Officer at Durham County Council, David Sparkes was asked to consider which site within County Durham was his favourite.

 I found that many examples came to mind.
 Being blessed with such a variety throughout Durham and its surrounding area and without wanting to select perhaps an obvious choice, a favourite site of mine is Pasmore’s Apollo Pavilion, Peterlee.

-As part of the urban planning policy for a post war Britain a social reconstruction of 'New Towns' within the UK were formed.
-A significant amount of new housing was proposed to be developed on acquired land.
+As part of the urban planning policy for post-war Britain a social reconstruction of ‘New Towns’ within the UK was formed.
+A significant amount of new housing was proposed to be developed on the acquired land.
 Peterlee was selected to become a centre for alternative employment to the mining industry.
 The proposals required an amount of vision and imagination to be deemed a success.
 Victor Pasmore was appointed as consulting director within the urban design process to instil an element of impact vital to the development.